ejdostal/Data_projects_TripleTen/03_Superstore_Profits_and_Losses_project_ README.md

 - `Discount`
 - `Profit`

-`Returns`: Each row corresponds to unique order that was returned to the Superstore.
+`Returns` : Each row corresponds to unique order that was returned to the Superstore.
 - `Returned`
 - `Order ID`

-The data is provided by TripleTen, who took it from Tableau.
+The data is provided by TripleTen, who got it from Tableau.

 #### The Process